raspberrypi/documentation/raspbian/applications/vcgencmd.md

 | 18  | Throttling has occurred |
 | 19  | Soft temperature limit has occurred |

+For example, 0x50000 has bits 16 and 18 set, indicating that the Pi has previously been throttled due to under-voltage, but is not currently throttled for any reason.

 #### measure_temp

-Returns the temperature of the SoC as measured by the on board temperature sensor
+Returns the temperature of the SoC as measured by the on-board temperature sensor

 #### measure_clock [clock]